A GUIDE TO CLIMBING KILIMANJARO

 Having gone all the way to climb Kilimanjaro, most climbers choose to extend their trip with a Tanzanian safari

-beach time in Zanzibar
+or even some beach time in Zanzibar

 or on the mainland coast.
 It is the perfect way to round off the African holiday of a lifetime.